akshaddhoke/flag-alerts-batch/README.md

 Main class `com.test.assignment.cs.flagalerts.FlagAlertsBatchApplication`, and configuration parameters/ properties

 1. Program Argument `log-events.file="./src/test/resources/logfile-assignment-example.txt"` - Pass argument for logfile job parameter(defaults to logfile.txt in working directory)
-2. Spring Property `spring.datasource.url=jdbc:hsqldb:file:flag-alerts` - By default, hsql file db in working directory is created with the required schema.
+2. Spring Property `spring.datasource.url=jdbc:hsqldb:file:flag-alerts` - By default, hsql file db 'flag-alerts' is created/ used from working directory with the required schema.
 Use spring.datasource properties to customize the datasource

 ## Running the application using JAR file